-Colors are pigment and dye potent.
+Colors are highly concentrated pigment and dye products.
 They may stain clothing or other hard, porous surfaces.
 Handle products over a protective layer like parchment paper or a paper towel.
 Colors may also temporarily stain skin.
 Patch test on your inner wrist or forearm, and let sit for at least ten minutes before removing to check for staining.
 If staining occurs, try diluting the Color with the Unattached Element, using Unattached like a Color in your mixing ratio.
 Skin stains are not toxic, but removal can take up to 48 hours with washing and exfoliating.

 Formulated from dark to light levels: 1N (black) to 12N (white).
 2N, 4N, 6N, 8N, and 10N have a golden undertone.